 Further, some of these tools have undisclosed motives behind them, which generally come in two forms:

 In the second case, you have Google pushing their own monopolistic agenda during the current phase of browser domination.
-Some Google tools explicitly recommend you to convert all of your images to the very poorly supported ‘webp’ format.
+Some Google tools explicitly recommend you convert all of your images to the very poorly supported ‘webp’ format.
 If you were to do that, a huge section of your audience simply wouldn’t be able to see images when visiting your store.
 Not exactly good advice.